Caring for your loved one with congestive heart failure

 - Increased urination, particularly during the night hours

-- Bloating and decrease in appetite
+- Bloating and a decrease in appetite

 Life expectancy and congestive heart failure – what can you expect

-Managing congestive heart failure in your loved one
+Managing caregiving with your loved one

 - Give them plenty of rest.